Need to talk? Call 1800 882 436.

 What is eczema?

-Eczema is a skin condition where there is damage to your skin because moisture leaves your skin, making it dry and scaly.
-Eczema is also known as atopic dermatitis or atopic eruption of pregnancy.
+Eczema is a non-contagious condition where your skin becomes dry and scaly and can feel itchy.
+Eczema is also known as atopic dermatitis.

 It can be a long-term condition that gets better, but then comes back again later.
+Eczema causes your skin barrier to weaken, which can make you more sensitive to irritants.

 What are the symptoms of eczema?

-Examples of eczema
+Example of eczema on fingers.

-Close up of eczema on arm skin
+Close up photo of eczema on arm skin.

 What causes eczema?